Employee development plan

 Product area lead training plan example.
 The list of activities planned for that role during the year, contains training sessions, coaching, events, webinars, and online courses.

-1) Make a Learning Path
+1) Make a learning path

 Here you’ll make a list of courses and activities for each role/team/department.